Grand Island, Nebraska: 19th century

+When the persecuted Mormon community in Nauvoo, Illinois, decided to leave Nauvoo in 1844 in search of a new home, they intended at first to reach the Salt Lake Valley in Utah, but the weather made that impossible and so Grand Island was adopted as their interim goal for the summer of 1846, although in fact their settlements at the time remained closer to the Missouri River.

 In 1857, 35 German settlers left Davenport, Iowa, and headed west to Nebraska to start a new settlement on an island known by French traders as La Grande Isle, which was formed by the Wood River and the Platte River.
 The settlers reached their destination on July 4, 1857, and by September had built housing using local timber.
 They set up farms but initially had no market to sell their goods until a market opened at Fort Kearny.
 When the Pike's Peak Gold Rush began, Grand Island was the last place travelers could obtain supplies before they crossed the plains.

 Surveyors from the Union Pacific Railroad (UP) laid out a town called Grand Island Station and many settlers living on Grand Island moved to the new town, located slightly inland from the island.
 In 1868 the railroad reached the area, bringing increased trade and business.
 Grand Island became the end of the east division of the railroad and UP built service facilities for their locomotives in the town as well as an elegant hotel for passengers providing a boost for the local economy.
 The cost of the railroad coming into town was the denudement of most of the hardwood trees on the island for use as ties for the railroad.
 By 1870, 1,057 people lived in the town, and in 1872 the town was incorporated as Grand Island.

+African Americans started living in the city from at least the 1870s, and by 1889 there was an established Black neighborhood in the city.
+A segregated city, for the first several decades Black people were mostly limited to servile roles as maids, chauffeurs, and other jobs.

 In about 1890, sugar beets were introduced as a crop in Nebraska.
 The first sugar beet processing factory in the United States was built in the southwest part of Grand Island.
 By 1900, it was the state's third largest city.